 This week, rainfall was observed along the Mekong River from Chiang Saen station down to the lower part at Tan Chau and Chau Doc in Viet Nam.
-Compared with last week's amount, the rainfall this week was considered low in the Mekong region.
+The higher rainfall was recorded at Kompong Cham about 67 mm.
+Compared with last week's amount, the rainfall this week was considered high in the Mekong region.

-Based on the forecasted rainfall from satellite using GFS data, rainfall is likely to take place in the areas from the lower part of Cambodia to the 3S area and Mekong Delta in Viet Nam during 21 February to 05 March 2023, varying from 0.05 mm to 0.50 mm.
+Based on the forecasted rainfall from satellite using GFS data, rainfall is likely to take place in the areas from the lower part of Cambodia to the 3S area and Mekong Delta in Viet Nam during 14-20 February 2023, varying from 0.05 mm to 0.50 mm.
 This indicates that the hot weather in dry season has spread all over the LMB.